countertype/three-text/README.md

 ## Why three-text?

-`three-text` was designed to produce high-fidelity, 3D mesh geometry for Three.js scenes
+three-text generates high-fidelity 3D mesh geometry from font files.
+Unlike texture-based approaches, it produces true geometry that can be lit, shaded, and manipulated like any 3D model.

-Existing Three.js text solutions take different approaches:
+Existing solutions take different approaches:

 - **Three.js native TextGeometry** uses fonts converted by facetype.js to JSON format.
 It creates 3D text by extruding flat 2D character outlines.
 While this produces true 3D geometry with depth, there is no support for real fonts or OpenType features needed for many of the world's scripts
-- **three-bmfont-text** is a 2D approach, using pre-rendered bitmap fonts with SDF support.
+- **three-bmfont-text** is a 2D approach for Three.js, using pre-rendered bitmap fonts with SDF support.
 Texture atlases are generated at specific sizes, and artifacts are apparent up close
 - **troika-three-text** uses MSDF, which improves quality, and like three-text, it is built on HarfBuzz, which provides substantial language coverage, but is ultimately a 2D technique in image space.
 For flat text that does not need formatting or extrusion, and where artifacts are acceptable up close, troika works well

-`three-text` generates true 3D geometry from font files via HarfBuzz.
-It is sharper at close distances than `three-bmfont-text` and `troika-three-text` when flat, and can fully participate in the scene as a `THREE.BufferGeometry`.
-The library caches tesselated glyphs, so a paragraph of 1000 words might only require 50 tessellations depending on the language and only one draw call is made.
+three-text generates true 3D geometry from font files via HarfBuzz.
+It is sharper at close distances than bitmap approaches when flat, and produces real mesh data that can be used with any rendering system.
+The library caches tessellated glyphs, so a paragraph of 1000 words might only require 50 tessellations depending on the language.
 This makes it well-suited to longer texts.
 In addition to performance considerations, three-text provides control over typesetting and paragraph justification via TeX-based parameters

 ## Library structure

 ```
 three-text/
 ├── src/
-│   ├── core/                   # Core text rendering engine
+│   ├── core/                   # Framework-agnostic text engine
-│   │   ├── Text.ts             # Main Text class, user-facing API
+│   │   ├── Text.ts             # Core API (returns raw arrays)
+│   │   ├── vectors.ts          # Vec2, Vec3, Box3Core
-│   │   ├── types.ts            # Shared TypeScript interfaces and types
+│   │   ├── types.ts            # TypeScript interfaces
 │   │   ├── cache/              # Glyph caching system
 │   │   ├── font/               # Font loading and metrics
 │   │   ├── shaping/            # HarfBuzz text shaping
 │   │   ├── layout/             # Line breaking and text layout
 │   │   └── geometry/           # Tessellation and geometry processing
+│   ├── three/                  # Three.js adapter
+│   │   ├── index.ts            # BufferGeometry wrapper
+│   │   ├── react.tsx           # React component export
-│   ├── react/                  # React Three Fiber components
+│   │   └── ThreeText.tsx       # React Three Fiber component
+│   ├── webgl/                  # WebGL buffer utility
+│   ├── webgpu/                 # WebGPU buffer utility
+│   ├── p5/                     # p5.js geometry converter
 │   ├── hyphenation/            # Language-specific hyphenation patterns
 │   └── utils/                  # Performance logging, data structures
-├── scripts/                    # Scripts for converting hyphenation patterns and more
-├── examples/                   # Demos and usage examples
+├── examples/                   # Demos for all adapters
-└── dist/                       # Built library (ESM, CJS, UMD) including patterns
+└── dist/                       # Built library (ESM, CJS, UMD)
 ```

 ## Key concepts and methods